dbnski/hexify-go/README.md

 ## Notes

-- Aborts conversion for byte strings longer than 256 bytes leaving the original version
+- Aborts conversion for byte strings longer than the declared limit leaving the original version (defaults to 256 bytes)
 - Full-line comments are preserved unchanged regardless their content

 ## Build